Package 'dsem'

 constant_variance

 Whether to specify a constant conditional variance ΓΓt\mathbf{\Gamma \Gamma}^t using the default constant_variance="conditional", which results in a changing marginal variance along the specified causal graph when lagged paths are present.
 Alternatively, the user can specify a constant marginal variance using constant_variance="diagonal" or constant_variance="marginal", such that Γ\mathbf{\Gamma} and IP\mathbf{I-P} are rescaled to achieve this constraint.
 All options are equivalent when the model includes no lags (only simultaneous effects) and no covariances (no two-headed arrows). "diagonal" and "marginal" are equivalent when the model includes no covariances.
-Given some exogenous covariance, constant_variance = "marginal" preserves the conditional correlation and has changing conditional variance, while constant_variance = "marginal" has changing conditional correlation along the causal graph.
+Given some exogenous covariance, constant_variance = "diagonal" preserves the conditional correlation and has changing conditional variance, while constant_variance = "marginal" has changing conditional correlation along the causal graph.

 use_REML